Forricide/still-feel-alive/Chapter 7.md

 "What do you know about your powers?"

 They're looking at, well, her.
-It's a bit strange looking at your own body from the third person.
+It's a bit disorienting looking at your own body from the third person.
 Not nearly as much like looking into a mirror as she might have expected.

 The fact that the body was decomposing (abnormally fast, according to Gregor) probably had something to do with that.
 It smelled like death, but Sarah had said it might be useful, so they'd brought it with them to the 'training room'.

 Coincidentally, Sarah had also declined to join them.

 The training - if that was what it was - did not really go as planned.
 Although, she hadn't been privy to a plan of any sort in the first place, so maybe this was what Gregor had intended after all.
-Mostly, it consisted of the two of them talking: he'd ask her a question about her experiences or what she was capable of; she'd think for a few seconds, never coming up with anything.
+Mostly, it consisted of the two of them talking: he'd ask her a question about her experiences or what she was capable of; she'd think for a few seconds, and then respond that she had no idea.

 "Okay.
 Are you all right if we move to another line of conversation?"

 "Yes."

-He's brought her tea.
-It's very nice, better than the coffee that Sarah had made her try.
+He'd brought her tea.
+It's very nice, better than the coffee that Sarah had all but forced her to try.
 A light hint of blueberry with some other fruit mixed in.

 "According to," he pauses.
 "Ah, Sarah.
-According to Sarah, you have said that you were previously on Earth Aleph?"
+According to Sarah, you have mentioned that you were previously on Earth Aleph?"

 Earth Aleph?

-Another Earth.
-An alternate dimension, a world broken into by - some mad scientist, a 'tinker', she recalls, just barely.
+Another Earth, she recalls distantly.
+An alternate dimension, a world broken into by - some mad scientist, a 'tinker', they would be called.
 Thinking about it, she does remember something, but it's just a hint.
 Nothing more than a faint semblance of a memory.

 Gregor is looking at her expectantly.

 "I'm not sure."

 "You do not know if you were in another dimension?"